gremble0/nonstdlib/README.md

 cc main.c -L../nonstdlib/src -I../nonstdlib/include -lnonstdlib
 ```

-And then use it in main.c like this (this should print "nonstdlib" to stdout):
+And then use it in main.c like this (this should print "this is in a hashtable" and "this is in a list" to stdout):
 ```c
 #include <stdio.h>